-Rome: Ideal setting to study Travel and Tourism
+Rome, Italy, is the ideal setting to study Travel and Tourism

 Exciting career opportunities

-Internships and Field Studies
+Internships and Field Experience

-After graduation, TTM majors will find themselves operating tours, working in travel and tourism bureaus, cultural heritage sites, airlines, hotels, cruise lines, resorts, theme parks, restaurants, museums and galleries, media and communications organizations.
-Some will create their own businesses.
+After graduation, students from the bachelor degree in Travel & Tourism Management will find themselves with the management skills and operational knowledge to choose from a variety of pathways.
+From operating tours or working in travel and tourism bureaus to managing cultural heritage sites or theme parks.
+Airlines, hotels, cruise lines, resorts, restaurants, museums and galleries - all look for employees with the skills that are taught on this program.
+Some graduates may work in human resources management, some may create their own businesses.
 Others may go on to graduate school.
-We prepare students for such career paths through a combination of theoretical and practical knowledge gained through classroom instruction, field trips, seminars with travel and tourism experts and leaders, and hands-on experience.
-Toward this end, TTM majors will have the opportunity to gain real-world experience through internships in their junior or senior year, in a local Italian tourism-related environment.
+We prepare students for flexible career paths through a combination of theoretical and practical knowledge.
+These are learned through classroom instruction, field trips, seminars with travel and tourism experts, and hands-on experience.
+Travel and Tourism Management majors will have the opportunity to gain real-world experience through internships in local tourism-related environments.
 Students will gain work experience at hotels, festivals, museums, media companies, travel agencies and other travel & tourism related organizations.

 Studying travel and tourism in Rome also affords myriad opportunities for unique fieldwork experiences.
 Every TTM major will participate in a number of field trips and field studies throughout his/her studies.

 Food Tourism, Cultural & Heritage Tourism

 - Cultural and Heritage Tourism:

-Cultural and heritage tourism is a leading sector in Italy, fueled by the immense wealth of artistic, archeological and architectural treasure found here.
-In fact, Italy has the highest number of UNESCO World Heritage sites of any country.
+Cultural and heritage tourism is a leading sector in Italy, fueled by the immense wealth of artistic, archaeological and architectural treasure found here.
+Italy has the highest number of UNESCO World Heritage sites of any country.

 - Food Tourism: